WhaleFromMars/SpotifyToDiscordBot/README.md

   - [ ] From embed
   - [ ] From command
 - [ ] Audio processing
+- [ ] Tracking for a spotify wrapped alternative

 Far away: Non Premium Support:
 Either